 How we Work

 One child busily records himself on an iPad re-telling a story from Exodus that we studied together the week before.
-Two other students are reading through cookbooks to make tomorrow's snack.
+Two other students are using natural materials to build representations of scenes from a text story.
 Another student flips from image to image online as she tries to imagine what the flora and fauna might have looked like in an earlier time.
 Another student is interviewing visiting seniors about their experiences with people of different faiths when they grew up in Center City.
 Teachers move from student to student finding out whether he or she can help with the project that particular student is working on.

-Everyone moves over to a carpet where a parachute is spread out.
-When we enter the parachute, it is our tent of blessings.
-From inside that tent, we can acknowledge so many things in our lives for which we are grateful.
+Everyone moves over to a carpet as we sing our transition niggun (the wordless tune that moves us from Shulchanot Avodah to Tefilah).
 We sing prayers and move with the music-- jumping, walking, and contextualizing the text of prayers through the use of gestures and sign language to provide deeper understanding.
 Many of the students volunteer to lead parts of the prayer service, but some do not.
 They all know that they are welcome to lead any parts of the service they would like to.
 Some students choose to, and others pull out their notebooks to write down or draw ideas that come to them during the service.

 Our Innovative Curriculum